CAAI/rh-scripts/README.md

 ### Config.ini
 If you need to use the scripts to move data to e.g. DALI / VIA3 servers, you need to set up your config.
-In the downladed folder, do:
+In the downloaded folder, do:
 ```
 cp dicom/config-default.ini /opt/caai/share/config.ini
 ```